 Key Features

-It has an ability to patch security and non-security patches and third-party applications.
+It has the ability to patch security and non-security patches and third-party applications.
 It uses SANS and OVAL to check for over 60,000 vulnerability assessments.
-It works by discovering all network elements including, computers, laptops, tablets, routers, servers, switches, mobile phones and correct any network/software vulnerability.
+It works by discovering all network elements, including computers, laptops, tablets, routers, servers, switches, mobile phones, and corrects any network/software vulnerability.
+It has the ability to auto-download missing patches and rolls back updates if you find problems.

 Pros: